 Entering the process without a clear objective

 Often, prospective buyers begin their search because they’ve heard of others’ successes in buying an established business.
-While there are clear advantages to this approach, it’s important that you take the time to assess whether acquisition is a choice that aligns with your goals and your ability to invest the time and resources that are required to succeed.
+While there are clear advantages to this approach, it’s important that you take the time to assess whether buying a business makes sense with your goals and your ability to invest the time and resources you’ll need to succeed.

 This guide can help you firm your objectives:

 Underestimating the work that goes into buying a business

 Many buyers find that it takes up to 12 months to source the right business.
 Some search longer, for two years or more.
 If you’re determined to buy a business, you should recognize that the process can be long and complicated.
 Plan to spend months reviewing business listings, signing non-disclosure agreements, and reviewing the financials and practices of multiple businesses before settling on a target and completing your acquisition.